tgracchus-zz/test/README.md

+Description of the problem:

 1 Purpose
-The solution should not take more than half a day to write, though it will be difficult to write a “complete” and top­notch solution in such a short time span.
-The goal is not to get a solution covering all special cases in a 100% robust way; the functions should be error free when used correctly but our main goal is to understand your approach to the problem.
+The solution should not take more than half a day to write, though it will be difficult to write a “complete” and top-notch solution in such a short time span.
+The goal is not to get a solution covering all special cases in a 100% robust way; the functions should be error free when used correctly but the goal is to understand your approach to the problem.

 2 Description